Dogs playfully bite each other.

-This is mostly found in puppies.
-When they are teething they will feel slight paint in their teeth area.
+This is mainly found in puppies.
+When they are teething, they will feel slight paint in their teeth.

 To soothe that, they will nibble on anything they get.
-And as your blanket is soft, it is a perfect chewing material for it.
+And as your blanket is soft, it is a perfect chewing material.

-Also if your dog is hurt while playing, then they could also chew on things to get relief.
+Also, if your dog is hurt while playing, it could chew on things to get relief.

 Keeping an eye on your dog’s behavior will help you identify the cause.
 If you don’t want your dog to nibble on your blanket while teething, buy it a chew toy.